Neuromuscular

 Capillary in area of Perifascicular atrophy: Small endomysial capillary residua (Arrow)

-Differs from thin basal laminae of nearby muscle fibers (Arrowhead)
+See: Thin basal lamina of nearby muscle fibers (Arrowhead)

 Lumen: No endothelium within basal lamina

-Neighboring Pericyte: Provides evidence of the pathologic vessel's microvascular origin)
+Neighboring Pericyte (Right): Provides evidence of the pathologic vessel's microvascular origin)

 Dermatomyositis (DM-VP): ENLARGED ENDOMYSIAL CAPILLARIES